Master Agreement (E204CW)

 "Third-Party Content" means any Content that Customer may obtain from a third-party website or that persons other than Esri employees, suppliers, or contractors may directly contribute to Esri's website.

-"Training" means standard Product training that Esri provides under this Agreement.
+"Training" means (i) Product training or (ii) related training that Esri provides under this Agreement.

-"Training Materials" means digital or printed content required to complete Training, which may include, but is not limited to, workbooks, data, concepts, exercises, and exams.
+"Training Materials" means digital or printed Content required to complete Training, which may include, but is not limited to, workbooks, data, concepts, exercises, assessments, and exams.

 "Value-Added Application(s)" means an application developed by Customer for use in conjunction with the authorized use of any Software, Data, or Online Services.